Offering your terminology services

 Privacy notice

-Provision of the personal information is collected on a voluntary basis pursuant to the Financial Administration Act.
-The information will be used by the Translation Bureau (Public Services and Procurement Canada (PSPC)) to identify potential individuals and firms to offer interpretation services.
+Personal information is collected on a voluntary basis pursuant to the Financial Administration Act.
+The information will be used by the Translation Bureau (Public Services and Procurement Canada – PSPC) to identify potential individuals and firms interested in offering their interpretation services.
 Refusal to provide personal information or missing information or supporting documents may result in the disqualification of individuals or firms from the bidding process.
-The personal information is described in the Standard Personal Information Bank Professional Services Contracts, PSU 912.
-Under the Privacy Act you have the right to access and correct your personal information, if erroneous or incomplete.
-Your personal information is protected, used, and disclosed in accordance with the Privacy Act.
-Your personal information is protected, used, and disclosed in accordance with the Privacy Act.
-If you require clarification about this statement, you can contact the PSPC Privacy Director by email at aiprp.atip@pwgsc.gc.ca; by phone at 873‑469‑3721, or by regular mail at the following address: Privacy Director, 5C1, Portage, Phase III, Gatineau, Quebec Canada, K1A 0S5.
-For more general information on privacy issues and the Privacy Act, please visit the Privacy Commissioner of Canada or call 1‑800‑282‑1376.
+Personal information is described in the Standard Personal Information Bank Professional Services Contracts, PSU 912.
+Under the Privacy Act, you have the right to access and correct your personal information if it is erroneous or incomplete.
+Your personal information is protected, used and disclosed in accordance with the Privacy Act.
+If you need clarification about this statement, you can contact the PSPC Privacy Director by email at aiprp.atip@pwgsc.gc.ca, by phone at 873‑469‑3721, or by regular mail at the following address: Privacy Director, 5C1 Place du Portage, Phase III, Gatineau, Quebec Canada, K1A 0S5.
+For more general information on privacy issues and the Privacy Act, please visit the Office of the Privacy Commissioner’s website or call 1‑800‑282‑1376.

 You must ensure that you meet the following eligibility criteria: